Avinassh3/GifMaker-FOR-ASL/README.md

 # GifMaker-FOR-ASL
-Given a string it generates a gif for that word
+Given a string it generates a GIF

 Input Prompt
 Enter word for which you want to generate Gif : Avinassh Bharadhwaj <br />